 In an effort to simplify the guidelines for payments to Non-U.S. Citizens/Non-Employees, the following information has been compiled.
 Each situation can be different.
-If you have questions, contact Amber Iwanski in Accounting Operations for help.
+If you have questions, contact Natasha Stover in Accounting Operations for help.

 You have invited a Non-U.S. Citizen/Non-Employee to come to Penn State to interview for a position, participate in research, or give a lecture.
 Or, you are going to pay for travel expenses for a Non-U.S. Citizen/Non-Employee to another location.
 Now what?
 How do you pay them?
 What forms do you need to get them paid?
 Keep reading for some answers to these questions.

-All Non-Employee individuals receiving payments from the University need to have an NEI Form included with the backup documentation unless they mark in Section II "I AM A UNITED STATES CITIZEN".
+All Non-Employee individuals receiving payments from the University must have a NEI Form included with the backup documentation unless they mark in Section II "I AM A UNITED STATES CITIZEN".
 U.S. Citizens need no other documentation.

-See the Non-U.S. Citizen Documentation Chart for guidance as to required documentation.
+See the Non-U.S. Citizen Documentation Chart (VISA Chart) for guidance as to required documentation.
 Each Admission Classification requires particular supporting documentation prior to payment being made.